 (1) If the new resident does not contact the utility company to establish service, the utility company may subsequently disconnect the utility service in accordance with the fraud provisions in paragraph (C) of rule 4901:1-10-20 of the Administrative Code (electric) and paragraph (C) of rule 4901:1-13-09 of the Administrative Code (gas and natural gas).

 (2) Under the circumstance where the new resident becomes an applicant for service and is required to pay a deposit to establish financial responsibility, the utility company must advise the applicant of the date that the utility service may be disconnected for nonpayment of the deposit.

 (3) Under either circumstance above where the new resident becomes a consumer of the electric, gas, or natural gas service that was left on by the utility company, the consumer will be financially responsible for the utility service consumed from the date of move-in.

-(F) The utility company when contacted by the commission's staff shall respond to an inquiry concerning a pending disconnection or actual disconnection within two business days.
+(H) The utility company when contacted by the commission's staff shall respond to an inquiry concerning an imminent disconnection or actual disconnection within one business day.
 At the request of commission staff, the utility company shall respond in writing.
 Commission staff will notify the customer of the utility company's response.

 Promulgated Under: 111.15

 Statutory Authority: 4905.04, 4933.122

 Rule Amplifies: 4905.06, 4905.22, 4905.261, 4905.30, 4933.17, 4933.12 , 4933.121, 4933.122, 4911.021